Sepp Dietrich: Assessment

 Dietrich had the complete confidence of Hitler because of his loyalty; the old political fighter was one of Hitler's favorites.
 He therefore enjoyed much lavish publicity, numerous decorations and a rapid series of promotions.
 Dietrich often took gambles, much to the dislike of the OKW, such as when he sent the Leibstandarte division "charging into Rostov" without orders "purely to gain a prestige victory".
 Once Dietrich was promoted to a Corps command, he was at least assisted by competent staff officers who had been transferred from the army; still, the army command had to take some pains to keep him in line.

 By 1944, there were clear signs Dietrich had been elevated above his military competence.
 He reportedly had never been taught how to read a military map.
-Field Marshal Gerd von Rundstedt considered him to be "decent but stupid" and was especially critical of Dietrich's handling of the 6th Panzer Army in the Ardennes.
+Generalfeldmarschall Gerd von Rundstedt considered him to be "decent but stupid" and was especially critical of Dietrich's handling of the 6th Panzer Army in the Ardennes.
 Even Dietrich's principal staff officer conceded that he was "no strategic genius".

 Dietrich's long, personal acquaintance with Hitler allowed him to be more frank than other senior officers in his interactions with Hitler.
 He was reported by a fellow general to have "railed against the Führer and [his] entourage" with promises to let Hitler know that he was "leading us all to destruction".
 (Note: "Sepp Dietrich railed against the Führer and [the Führer's] entourage to such an extent that it became most unpleasant.
 Then, he was sent for, and he said: 'All right, that's fine but I shall speak my mind.
 I shall tell Adi'—he always calls Hitler 'Adi'—'that he is leading us all to destruction'."
 Spoken by General der Panzertruppe Heinrich Eberbach while in captivity in Britain and secretly taped by the MI-19 Directorate of the British Military Intelligence.)